Inheritance Tax Across Europe: A Comparative Overview

 7. Looking Ahead: Trends and Reforms

-As Europe continues to evolve economically and socially, inheritance tax laws are likely to change as well.
-Some countries may move towards higher taxes to address growing public debts, while others may follow the trend of abolishing inheritance tax to attract wealthy retirees.
+As Europe continues to evolve economically and socially, inheritance tax laws will also change.
+Some countries may move towards higher taxes to address growing public debts, while others may abolish inheritance tax to attract wealthy retirees.
 Keeping an eye on these trends is crucial for anyone involved in estate planning, as future reforms could significantly impact how much of an estate is passed on to heirs.

 Related: The Future of Inheritance Tax in the UK